What’s in this article:

 Once a device is registered, you can assign channels, preview the content, and view the channels that are published.
 You will also have the ability to perform more advanced functions such as monitoring device status and remotely modifying the configuration of the device.

 When a device is registered with Appspace, it will utilize a base device license.
-Base licenses are automatically assigned to a device when registered with the Appspace App, and are categorized into the following:
+Base licenses are automatically assigned to a device when registered with the Appspace App for Devices, and are categorized into the following:

 - Standard – all industry-standard devices on operating systems and device platforms registered with the Appspace App.